 We repair tilting chimneys with the Foundation Supportworks™ Helical Pier System.

-However, structural issues with your chimney are often connected to other potentially serious foundation problems.
-The same problems that caused your chimney to lean and show signs of failure can apply equally to your foundation.
+However, structural issues with your chimney are often connected to other, potentially much more serious foundation problems.
+The same problems that caused your chimney to lean and show signs of failure can apply equally to your foundation or structure.

 One of the most shocking and dramatic signs of settlement is a chimney separating away from the rest of the home.
 A professional foundation contractor will be able to assess the damage and identify the cause and extent of the problem.
 Because this is often one symptom of a potentially serious foundation issue, we recommend checking the rest of the house for problems as well.